-Often, developers are specialized in front end or back end development, or within a specific language.
-This narrows their scope of work, but allows them to be more creative in how they build software and address problems.
+Often, developers are specialized in front-end or back-end development, or within a specific language.
+This narrows their scope of work but allows them to be more creative in how they build software and address problems.

 As a result, engineers will have the development tasks done by software developers to instead, focus on the construction of the system as a whole.

-We often see software developer roles divided into junior, mid-level, senior or lead.
+We often see software developer roles divided into junior, mid-level, senior, or lead.
 At the bottom are junior developers, whose works are most similar to programmers: their fundamental tasks are all related to web technologies like HTML and CSS.
 And at the other end of the spectrum, lead software developers somehow resemble software engineers.
 They are in charge of overseeing the entire process, focusing on development strategy and working in multiple heavier languages.

 Meanwhile, software engineers address an emerging problem within the context of the system.
-They will study the problem’s implications, its impact on other elements within the framework to find a long-term solution.
+They will study the problem’s implications, and its impact on other elements within the framework to find a long-term solution.
 This systematic way of thinking can effectively minimize repercussions across other parts of the system.